-- A resistivity survey was completed over the East Channel on the island itself and showed a strong low (interpreted to be due to alteration / tectonics) on the north-west side (Figure 5).
+- In 2019 a resistivity survey was completed over the East Channel (located on the island) and showed a strong low interpreted to be due to alteration / tectonics on the north-west side (Figure 5).

 - A 6-hole diamond drill program in 2020 completed one fence approximately 1km south of the 2015 drilling.
 The Cathy Fault was once again intersected, along with elevated geochemistry, strong alteration and tectonics and a 40m offset in the unconformity.
 The program was unfortunately cut short due to the Covid-19 situation, but a much larger drill program is planned for the winter of 2021.